vgteam/vg/README.md

 - [x] path range query from index (give me the subgraph corresponding to a particular genome location)
 - [x] _surject_ alignments back into arbitrary path (such as GRCh37)
 - [x] use htslib for BAM/CRAM/SAM i/o
+- [ ] factor longer functions in main.cpp into library functions for easier reuse
 - [ ] properly handle pairs in alignment
 - [ ] read paired-end data in FASTQ format
 - [ ] dynamic programming method to estimate path qualities given per-node qualities and counts